kevingill1966/rossmart/README.rst

 Verify your keys
 ----------------

-This "hanshaking" code will verify your keys have been extracted correctly and will work.::
+This "handshaking" code will verify your keys have been extracted correctly and will work.::

     import rossmart